containernetworking/cni/SPEC.md

     - **Network namespace path**.
 This represents the path to the network namespace to be added, i.e. /proc/[pid]/ns/net or a bind-mount/link to it.
     - **Network configuration**.
 This is a JSON document describing a network to which a container can be joined.
 The schema is described below.
     - **Extra arguments**.
 This provides an alternative mechanism to allow simple configuration of CNI plugins on a per-container basis.
     - **Name of the interface inside the container**.
-This is the name that should be assigned to the interface created inside the container (network namespace); consequently it must comply with the standard Linux restrictions on interface names.
+This is the name that should be assigned to the interface created inside the container (network namespace); consequently it must comply with the standard Linux restrictions on interface names, must not be empty, must not be "." or "..", must be less than 16 characters and must not contain / or : or any whitespace characters.
   - Result:
     - **Interfaces list**.
 Depending on the plugin, this can include the sandbox (eg, container or hypervisor) interface name and/or the host interface name, the hardware addresses of each interface, and details about the sandbox (if any) the interface is in.
     - **IP configuration assigned to each interface**.
 The IPv4 and/or IPv6 addresses, gateways, and routes assigned to sandbox and/or host interfaces.